 - Produces thicker clouds of vapour than standard kits

 - More vapour means more nicotine in one hit, which can be more satisfying

 - Greater range of kit options

 Initially, sub ohm vaping was only really accessible to experienced vapers who understood Ohms Law and had a technical knowledge of how e cigarettes work.
 The wrong combination of power and resistance in a coil can be dangerous so this form of vaping was only pursued by very experienced users.

 Sub ohm vaping is now much more accessible and kits are regulated to ensure safety for users.
-Some kits come with batteries where you can change the wattage and voltage.
+Some kits come with batteries that allow you to adjust various settings, for example the wattage and voltage outputs.
 Others are simple to use and already set up for a great sub ohm experience with just the press of a button.
-Examples of great beginner sub ohm kits are the Aspire PockeX & Smok Stick V8 Baby Kits, both available from our online store.
+Examples of great beginner sub ohm kits are the Aspire PockeX & the Innokin RipTide Crios Kit, both available from our online store.

-Provided you follow the overall safety guidelines for e cigarettes and batteries and buy a kit from a reputable supplier then sub ohm vaping is just as safe as above-ohm vaping.
+Provided you follow safety guidelines for e cigarettes and batteries and buy a kit from a reputable supplier, then sub ohm vaping is just as safe as regular or ‘classic’ vaping.

 What Else Do You Need To Know Before Buying Your First Kit?